 Florida Mosquito Control Experts

-Living in Palm Beach or Broward County, you have likely been bitten recently by at least one of the eighty species of mosquitoes in the state.
+Living in Palm Beach, Broward, Martin or Port St. Lucie Counties, you have likely been bitten recently by at least one of the eighty species of mosquitoes in the state.
 Did you know that thirteen of these species are capable of transmitting pathogens that cause disease?

 While mosquito control can be a challenge due to the various mosquito breeding sites that may be located in, or near, your neighborhood, as well as the ability of adult mosquitoes to travel up to three miles, we have a variety of management options available to minimize their presence and ability to reproduce around your home.